Last Updated on August 2, 2020 by Matt

 Take the red lead and touch it to where you would plug in a tool or appliance.

 If the voltage wasn’t the number you were expecting, there are a few steps you can take to figure out where the problem is.

 First, if your generator has an automatic voltage regulator, or AVR, this is likely the cause of your lack of voltage.

 To test this, locate the AVR and remove the two leads.

 Next, remove the red and black leads going from the AVR to the brush set.

-Cover the red and black leads with some electrical tape so they are unable to touch each other or the housing.
+Cover the red and black leads with electrical tape so they cannot touch each other or the housing.

 Then, hook the positive line you just attached to the brush set to your battery.

-The positive line should always be towards the bearing.
+The positive line should always be toward the bearing.
 Don’t do anything with the negative line just yet.

 At this point, start up the generator.